retrac18/react-grid-visualizer/README.md

 * `"0,0 SOUTH"`
 * `"4,4 WEST"`

 The object will appear on the grid with an arrow indicating the direction.
-Invalid input will display a professional error alert.
+Invalid input will display an error alert.

 ---